Shanni/adventures-in-tdd/README.md

 And, the tests all pass again.
 Note so far that:

 * Each test that we perform should represent a small step towards the finished product.
-* The tests should be run frequently.
+* The tests should be executed frequently.
-* The changes that are required in the source code to make the test pass should be relatively small.
+* The changes that are required in the source code to make a test pass should be relatively small.

 ## A Minor Refactor

 We introduced a little bit of duplication in the last test.
-Both tests, create a `srcElement`, and execute `window.blind()` with that element.
-Let's refactor the duplication now.
-Refactoring can be done on both tests as well as our source code.
+Both tests create a `srcElement`, and execute `window.blind()` with that element.
+Let's refactor out the duplication now.
+Refactoring can be done on tests as well as source code.

 To do this, we're going to surround all of our tests, except for "should have blind defined" and "should require an element parameter", with a `describe()` function.
 This will allow us to create a `beforeEach()` function that will create the element and call the function